-After his graduation, Phil spent 9 months in the US Army before being honorably discharged.
-Following graduate school he went to work as a field exploration geologist, first for two years with Union Carbide/Canada, then for five years with Urangesellschaft USA, and finally with Anaconda Copper Co., as a project superintendent responsible for the engineering, environmental regulation, and development of the largest uranium deposit in the U.S.
+After his graduation, Phil spent nine months in the U.S. Army before being honorably discharged.
+Following graduate school, he went to work as a field exploration geologist, first for two years with Union Carbide/Canada, then for five years with Urangesellschaft USA, and finally with Anaconda Copper Co., as a project superintendent responsible for the engineering, environmental regulation, and development of the largest uranium deposit in the U.S.

-Phi and his wife, Rosemary, moved to Washington, D.C. where, in 1981, she accepted a Presidential appointment to chair the Federal Mine Safety and Health Review Commission.
-Phil spent ten years as a consultant to the environmental, nuclear waste, and aerospace industries.
+Phil and his wife, Rosemary, moved to Washington, D.C., where in 1981, she accepted a presidential appointment to chair the Federal Mine Safety and Health Review Commission.
+Phil spent 10 years as a consultant to the environmental, nuclear waste, and aerospace industries.
 In the late 1980s, he co-founded a technology company, using proprietary software to produce electronic text and engineering data for customers in North American and Europe.
-By 1991, Apex Data Services, was running successfully and Phil was ready for a new challenge that would provide a different kind of fulfillment.
+By 1991, Apex Data Services was running successfully and Phil was ready for a new challenge that would provide a different kind of fulfillment.

-He discovered Greater DC Cares through a cover article in the Washingtonian Magazine.
+He discovered Greater D.C.
+Cares through a cover article in the Washingtonian Magazine.
 He signed up to help and soon became a full-time volunteer in their offices, then a member of their board, then, in 1993, their president and chief executive officer.
 In 1998, while still acting in the capacity of an uncompensated volunteer, Phil was named the Leadership Washington Volunteer of the Year and later honored as WETA’s Hometown Hero.
-In the late 90s, he started a new enterprise, Cares@Law, which recruited experienced attorneys for temporary assignment and drove revenue to Greater DC Cares.
-Today, he is the honorary president of Great DC Cares and is stlll active on their board.
+In the late 1990s, he started a new enterprise, Cares@Law, which recruited experienced attorneys for temporary assignment and drove revenue to Greater D.C.
+Cares.
+Today, he is the honorary president of Great D.C.
+Cares and is still active on their board.
 He also serves on the board of an international nonprofit which brings economic sustainability to NGOs in emerging democracies around the world.